Michael-Free/CreateADUsers/README.md

 # CreateADUsers

 CreateADUsers provides a powerful framework generating and deploying test user data in an Active Directory environment.
-They save time, reduce errors, and provide flexibility for testers, IT departments, and homelabbers alike.
+These scripts save time, reduce errors, and provide flexibility for testers, IT departments, and homelabbers alike.

 Whether you're testing a new system, onboarding employees, or experimenting in a homelab, these scripts are a valuable tool for managing user data efficiently.

 ## Prerequisites
 - Active Directory Environment: